chriskyfung/chriskyfung.github.io/_posts/qwiklabs/completion-tracker/2019-09-01-Userscript-for-Labelling-Completed-Qwiklabs.md

 **The objectives of this project are:**
 - To develop a handy way to implement the enhancement to the Qwiklabs website in a web browser.
-- To indicate completed labs and quests in Qwiklabs Catalog pages, thereby easier to inspect the self-learning progress and look for unenrolled quests or incomplete labs.
+- To indicate completed labs and quests on Qwiklabs Catalog pages, thereby easier to inspect the self-learning progress and look for unenrolled quests or incomplete labs.
 - To design a location to store and update the name list of the completed items.

 <br>